build-on-aws/content/tutorials/navigating-amazon-eks/eks-integrate-secrets-manager/index.md

 to create a SecretProviderClass resource, and a deployment using the SecretProviderClass.
 ```

-As mentioned in the above output, to verify the Secrets Store CSI Driver has started run the following command.
+As mentioned in the above output, to verify the Secrets Store CSI Driver has started run the following command:

 ```bash
 kubectl --namespace=kube-system get pods -l "app=secrets-store-csi-driver"
 ```

 You should see the following output.
-Make sure all the pod’s  `STATUS` are `Running`.
+Make sure all the pod’s  `STATUS` are `Running`:

 ```bash
 NAME READY STATUS RESTARTS AGE